 Substitutions and Variations

-How to Make this Vegan
+How to Make this into Vegan Chocolate Frosting

 - Make sure to use vegan baking sticks instead of butter.

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with all of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

 How to Make Chocolate Fudge Frosting

-Step 1: Cream the Butter/Vegan Baking Stick
+Step 1: Beat the Butter

-In the large bowl of an electric mixer or using a hand held mixer, beat the softened butter or vegan baking stick until smooth and creamy.
+In the large bowl of an electric mixer or using a hand held mixer, beat the butter until smooth and creamy.
 About 2 minutes.

-Expert Baking Tips
+Expert Tips

 - Cream the Butter or Vegan Baking Stick- You could technically put all the ingredients in the bowl together and beat them at the same time.
 However, this can leave chunks of butter or vegan baking stick throughout the frosting.
-Your best bet is to beat the softened butter/vegan baking stick first until it is smooth and creamy for about two minutes.
+Your best bet is to beat the butter/vegan baking stick first until it is smooth and creamy for about two minutes.
 Then beat in all the other ingredients.

 Recipe FAQs

+You can make this frosting the night before you need to use it.
 Store it in an airtight container or a bowl covered with plastic wrap, in the fridge.

 When ready to use, let it come to room temperature and rewhip to get that creamy consistency.